Quality of Life Survey IV (2015/16)

 The survey aims to equip all spheres of government with critical, local-level data needed to ensure the effectiveness of their programmes.
 The large sample increases GCRO’s ability to analyse, map and model the data through the enhanced capabilities and methods.
 As in previous surveys, Ross Jennings (Statistics South Africa) and Professor Emeritus Paul Fatti (University of the Witwatersrand) assisted with ensuring the quality of the survey design, sampling methodology and weighting.
 Despite some challenges in field, rigorous checking and quality control processes have ensured high quality data.

-The results of the 2015 Survey have been launched and a range of reports, maps and vignettes that highlight the key results will soon be available.
+The results of the 2015 Survey were launched in June 2016, and a range of reports, maps and vignettes that highlight the key results have been and are being made available.
 In time the 2015 QoL survey will be made accessible via the GCRO QoL Survey Viewer (together with the 2009, 2011 and 2013 data).
 Most of the variables will be selectable, with an option to crosstab by local municipal boundaries or a few other demographic variables.
 The results are presented as tables and/or graphs and may be printed or downloaded.
-The SPSS data will also be available on request from the GCRO for research/non-financial gain purposes.

-The GCRO has developed a number of headline briefs that highlight key findings of the Survey in a variety of thematic areas.
+For the June 2016 launch event GCRO developed a number of headline briefs that highlight key findings of the Survey in a variety of thematic areas.
 Please click on each link below to download each brief:

 - Quality of life indexes